schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		.. code-block:: python

-			Font.trademarks["ENG"] = "ThisFont is a trademark by MyFoundry.com"
+			font.trademarks["ENG"] = "ThisFont is a trademark by MyFoundry.com"

 		.. versionadded:: 3.0.3